-2 3 enrolled in dropout prevention, academic intervention, Department of Juvenile Justice (DJJ), core courses to meet class size requirements, or community colleges.
-4 Student Eligibility 5 6 Students eligible for the District VIP program must meet at least one of the following conditions: 7 8 9 10 11 12 13 14 15 A. All students, including home education and private school students, are eligible to participate in the School district operated full-time kindergarten through grade 12 virtual instruction programs under FS 1002.45(1)(b).
-The student has spent the prior school year in attendance at a public school in this State and was enrolled and reported by a public school district for funding during the preceding October and February for the purposes of the Florida Education Finance Program (FEFP) surveys.
-16 17 18 19 20 B. The student is a dependent child of a member of the United States Armed Forces who was transferred within the last twelve (12) months to Florida from another state or foreign country pursuant to the parent's permanent change of station orders.
-21 22 23 24 C. The student was enrolled during the prior school year in a School District virtual instruction program under F.S.
-1002.45 or a full-time Florida Virtual School program under F.S.
-1002.37(8)(a).
-25 26 27 D. The student has a sibling who is currently enrolled in the School District virtual instruction program and that sibling was enrolled in such a program at the end of the prior school year.
-28 29 E. The student is eligible to enter Kindergarten or first grade.
+- The District may offer a full time or part time program for grade 9-12 students enrolled in dropout prevention, academic intervention, Department of Juvenile - 3 Justice (DJJ), core courses to meet class size requirements, or community colleges.

-school, or the Florida Virtual School.
+4 Student Eligibility

-The student is eligible to enter grades 2 through 5 and is enrolled full-time in a District virtual instruction program, virtual charter
+- 5 | Students eligible for the District VIP program must meet at least one of the following 6 | conditions: - A. All students, including home education and private school students, are eligible to participate in the School district operated full-time kindergarten through grade 12 virtual instruction programs under FS 1002.45(1)(b). - The student has spent the prior school year in attendance at a public school in this State and was enrolled and reported by a public school district for funding during the preceding October and February for the purposes of the Florida Education Finance Program (FEFP) surveys. - B. The student is a dependent child of a member of the United States Armed Forces who was transferred within the last twelve (12) months to Florida from another state or foreign country pursuant to the parent's permanent change of station orders. - C. The student was enrolled during the prior school year in a School District virtual instruction program under F.S.
+1002.45 or a full time Florida Virtual School program under F.S.
+1002.37(8)(a). - D. The student has a sibling who is currently enrolled in the School District virtual instruction program and that sibling was enrolled in such a program at the end of the prior school year. - E. The student is eligible to enter Kindergarten or first grade. - F. The student is eligible to enter grades 2 through 5 and is enrolled full-time in a District virtual instruction program, virtual charter school, or the Florida Virtual School.